Call: (734) 485-4600

 Dental Crowns

 A dental crown may not make you feel like royalty, but it is one of the premiere treatments for teeth which have extensive decay or damage.
 Dental crowns are made of ceramic and porcelain, and placed during a multi-step process.
-The first step is to remove decay and take a dental impression/scan.
-A temporary crown is then placed to protect the tooth while the impression/ scan is sent to a laboratory to create the final restoration.
+The first step is to remove decay and take a 3D scan.
+A temporary crown is then placed to protect the tooth while the 3D scan is sent to a laboratory to create the final restoration.
 With good oral hygiene your beautiful new dental crown can last up to 30 years.

 Dentures/ Partial Dentures